internetstandards/toolbox-wiki/SPF-how-to.md

 * The sender address shown to the user ("RFC5322.From") is not used when authenticating.
 SPF uses the invisible "RFC5321.MailFrom" header.
 Combining SPF with DMARC removes this disadvantage.
 * E-mail forwarding is not supported, since the e-mail is often forwarded by another e-mail server.
 * SPF does not work between domains that use the same e-mail server.
+* Parked domains should be explicitly configured to not use e-mail.
+For SPF this is done with an empty policy and a hard fail: "v=spf1 –all".

 # Outbound e-mail traffic (DNS records)
 SPF for outbound e-mail traffic is limited to publishing an SPF policy as a TXT-record in a domain name's DNS zone.
 This enables other parties to use SPF for validating the authenticity of e-mail servers sending e-mail on behalf of your domain name.